-- Chemical Test: If the individual took the chemical test and had a BAC over .08 then the revocation is for one year with a one year hard suspension.
+- Chemical Test: If the individual took the chemical test and had a BAC over .08 then the revocation is for one year.

-- Refusal: If the individual refused the test then the revocation is for two years with a one year hard suspension.
+- Refusal: If the individual refused the test, then the revocation is for two years.

 The degree or severity of a particular OWI offense is determined by the number of OWI convictions that occurred within the previous 12 years.
 Iowa Code § 321.12(4).
 The “look-back” provision for determining if this offense is a second OWI is by looking at the period from the date of the oldest conviction to the date of the most current arrest.
 State v.
 Raim, 381 N.W.2d 635, 637-638 (Iowa 1986).
 Convictions or the equivalent of deferred judgments for violations in other states under statutes substantially corresponding to the statute prohibiting the operation of a motor vehicle while intoxicated in this state are counted as previous offenses.
 Iowa Code § 321J.2(4)(c).

-If you are charged with a second offense for OWI then call an experienced drunk driving lawyer at McCarthy & Hamrock, P.C..
-Whehter your case involves a chemical test of your breath, blood or urine, or a refusal to submit to the test, we can help you fight the case.
+If you are charged with a second offense for OWI then call an experienced drunk driving lawyer at McCarthy & Hamrock, P.C.
+Whether your case involves a chemical test of your breath, blood or urine, or a refusal to submit to the test, we can help you fight the case.